AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/add-intake-column-to-board.md

    >[!NOTE]
    >
-   >The filter you added is visible and editable for all members of the board.
+   >The new filter is only visible and editable to the user who created it.
+Other members on the board will not see the filter in their list of saved filters.

 1. (Optional) To include both tasks and issues on the intake column, click **Filter sources** and select the other object to create another filter.
 1. When you are finished adding filters, review the intake column to verify that the correct tasks and issues appear.